vdavid/blog.veszelovszki.com-hexo/README.md

 - Run<br>`hexo new post <article-slug>`
 - Open newly created md file and enter the article title in the header.

+## Testing
+- Use `hexo server` then see the site at http://localhost:4000.
+It will auto-update (press F5 after changes).

 ## Adding assets
 - Images and other files: Just paste them to the `source/_posts/{article-slug}` folder
 - Pages: Run<br>`hexo new page <page-slug>`